Who is God?

 Christ and the entire host, both spiritually and physically (mankind) all share the fact we have one Father who created us all.

-Our eternal life hinges on the fact that we understand that God the Father and Christ are two separate beings; that only the Father is the true God, having existed prior to Christ coming into being.
+Our eternal life hinges on the fact that we understand that God the Father and Christ are two separate beings.
+Only the Father is the true God.
+Jesus is His Son, the first being of His creative power, whom He sent.
+The one who sends being greater than the one being sent.

 John 17:3 And this is eternal life, that they know thee the only true God, and Jesus Christ whom thou hast sent.
 (RSV)